EU leaders plan talks, but no deal, on climate change target

 Poland, which generates more than 70% of its power from coal, has requested an analysis of how the goal would impact individual countries.

-“That is impossible...
+“That is impossible ...
 If this is the condition to get an agreement, there will be no agreement,” said German State Secretary for environment Jochen Flasbarth.
-But he said countries could discuss funding and support for carbon-intensive states.
+He said countries could discuss funding and support for carbon-intensive states.

 Our Standards: The Thomson Reuters Trust Principles.